fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Scenario 2: Successfully login in to account
  - Steps:
+   1. click the "Login" button on the top of the nav bar and select Login button.
-   1. Navigate to the login page.
+   2. Navigate to the login page.
-   2. Enter the required information such as email, and password
+   3. Enter the required information such as email, and password
-   3. and again choose the option Customer.
+   4. and again choose the option Customer.
 - Expected Result:
   - The user is redirected to the user profile page.